California Excavation Safety Plan

 Primary Regulation: Title 8, California Code of Regulations (8 CCR)

 Written Program Required: California mandates a written Injury and Illness Prevention Program (IIPP) per 8 CCR §3203.
-This is not optional — it is a legal requirement.
+Contractors should treat this as a required written-program item and review state-specific obligations.

 Fine Exposure: Serious violations: up to $25,000.
 Willful/repeat: up to $156,259.